 Collaborative divorce does not work for everyone.
 It requires that you remain committed to working together with your spouse.
 However, in a collaborative law process, trained professionals will be there to assist you with the legal and emotional issues that always accompany a marriage dissolution.

 Our collaborative divorce lawyers are highly skilled at helping families find not just a resolution, but the right resolution for their family's needs.
-Fill out the contact form below to set up a free consultation with a lawyer, or call us at 604-734-7911 to get started.
+Fill out the contact form below to set up a consultation with a lawyer, or call us at 604-734-7911 to get started.